 Inject local anaesthesia around the site and allow time for it to take effect (at least a few minutes).

-Press the lumbar puncture needle to the patient’s skin over the insertion site and ask if it feels sharp (if it does, it suggests more local anaesthetic is needed).
+Press the lumbar puncture needle to the patient’s skin over the insertion site and ask if it feels sharp (if it does, it suggests more local anaesthetic or time is needed).

 The needle passes through the following layers before it reaches the subarachnoid space:

 As the needle passes through the three defined ligaments, three ‘pops’ (sudden reductions in resistance) will normally be felt.
 After the third ‘pop’ (ligamentum flavum) the dura should be breached and CSF should begin to flow through the lumen of the lumbar puncture needle.
 If there is no CSF flowing through the needle, try withdrawing the needle very slightly and rotating the bevel of the needle to face cranially.

-For some conditions, such as subarachnoid haemorrhage, it is important to number the tubes so you know in which order the CSF samples were taken (this can allow you to differentiate between a traumatic tap and subarachnoid haemorrhage).
+For some conditions, such as subarachnoid haemorrhage, it is important to number the containers sequentially so you know in which order the CSF samples were taken (this can allow you to differentiate between a traumatic tap and subarachnoid haemorrhage).

-Slowly remove the needle and compress the site with some sterile gauze until you apply a dressing.
+Slowly remove the lumbar puncture needle and compress the site with some sterile gauze until you apply a dressing.

-Instruct the patient to inform you if they notice the site become red, inflamed or painful.
+Ask the patient and nursing staff to inform you if they notice the site becoming red, inflamed or painful.

 Interpretation of results